BenitoJD/Azure_devops_Yaml/README.md

 # Independent Stakeholder Website Deployment Pipeline

+## Primary Pipeline (Staged)

+- Use `deploy.yml` as the main, staged pipeline.
+It splits the flow into clear stages: Initialize → AcquireArtifacts → Backup → ConfigureIIS → DeployFiles → InjectConfiguration → Permissions → RestartServices.
+- `diagnostic.yml` remains available to inspect environment/variable group behavior when needed.

+---

 This pipeline deploys 4 **independent main websites** for different stakeholders with branch-based naming and version management capabilities.

 ## Features